 Palo Alto Little League – A Family Journey

-By Andy Mutz, PALL Vice President with Jennifer Mutz
+By Andy Mutz, PALL Secretary with Jennifer Mutz

 Palo Alto Little League Baseball started as a great ‘activity’ for my son in 2006 when he was in Kindergarten.
 Little League became a way for us to connect with each other through our shared time on the field over the years with him playing and me coaching, and continues to this day with both of us coaching together now.
 Twelve years after we began our Little League baseball journey, with my son now in high school and long aged out of playing Little League, it’s still an integral part of our lives.
 We got to coach a Palo Alto Little League team together this year!
 Baseball teaches so many lessons, helped both of us develop life-long friendships, and created wonderful memories for our family.

 I first volunteered as a T-ball Coach when my son was in Kindergarten, and became a T-ball Manager/Coach the following year when he was six.
 We moved together through Coach Pitch, Machine Pitch, into PCL, and then on to Majors.
 With me still Managing/Coaching his Majors team, my son played all the way through until he aged out of Little League as a middle schooler at 12 yrs old.
 (This was prior to the existence of 50/70.)

 Little League became a spring tradition which filled our family calendar and gave us so many great memories.
 Not only was our father and son time precious, but most of his best friends played Little League on his or another team through the years.
 Their community of friends continued through middle school and into high school, well after their Little League years.
 And those are still some of his best friends to this day, some of whom are still involved in baseball in high school like my son, and some of whom have moved on – but regardless of whether they are still playing baseball, they all remember those Little League years fondly.
 (And the Little League field looks very small to them now!).